kubicek/elis-client-examples/README.md

-# Elis API client examples
+# Invoice extraction with Rossum Elis API, client examples

-These are examples on how to use the Elis Data Extraction API.
+These are examples on how to use the Elis Data Extraction API to automatically process your invoices with AI.

 ## Docs